Shoplifting attempt leads to fire in Nanakuli Sack N Save

-A suspect is on the run after his attempt to shoplift a razor from a Nanakuli grocery store this morning went up in flames.
+A suspect is on the run after his attempt to shoplift a razor from a Nanakuli grocery store Sunday morning went up in flames.

 At about 6:30 a.m., the male suspect started a fire in aisle 6 of Sack N Save while trying to steal a razor that was on sale for $13.79.